SamZorSec/Arilux_AL-LC0X/README.md

 Enhancements are:
 - Fade from any color to any other color smoothly without apparent brightness changes
-- ON/OFF states will correctly fade and remember the last color (in EEPROM) (WORK IN PROGRESS)
+- ON/OFF states will correctly fade and remember the last color (in EEPROM)
 - Easy to make new effects, See Effect.h and some of the including Effects
-- You can send partial updates for the color, for example just the hue, brightness or white values
+- You can send partial updates for the color, for example just can just send he hue, brightness or white values
-- After startup the LED will always turn on as a safety feature (handy if the arilux is behind a switch)
+- After startup the LED will always turn on as a safety feature (handy if the arilux is behind a switch, mqtt down, wifi down etc..)

 Current effects are:
 - Rainbow: Will keep fading over the rainbow of colors
 - Transition: Change from color1 to color2 over a period of time
-- Flash:  Flash between two colors or betwene black and the current color
+- Flash:  Flash between two colors or between black and the current color
 - Strobe: Strobe between two colors, period can be given

 Old functionality to be re-added
 - IR Remote control

+IDeas
+- instead of using remote use a config topic to store specific configurations

 ## Remote Controle changes